loop-payments/prisma-lint/DEVELOPMENT.md

 - Run `yarn bump-version`
 - Create a pull request
 - Merge it
-- The `release.yml` GitHub Action will publish to NPM.
+- The `release.yml` GitHub Action will publish to NPM